Professional Trailer PlansTool PlansPractical Insights & Design Guides Pro Trailer PlansTool PlansPractical Insights

 Some Plans Anticipate Changes

-Gantry Crane Graph To Customize The PlansIn some cases, we know are areas where you might want to customize the plans.
+Gantry Crane Graph To Customize The PlansIn some cases, we know there are areas where you might want to customize the plans.
 In our Upsized Gantry Crane we have included this graph to help understand the practical limits for changes in length, height and beam type.
 You can choose the beam size, load, and length that meets your needs.

 One Big Area Of Concern

-People ask a lot about changing the axle type – from a leaf spring type to a Torsion axle – for instance.
+People ask a lot about changing the axle type – from a leaf spring type to a torsion axle – for instance.
 This has some dangers as pointed out in this post.
 The forces from these 2 axle types are different, so the design must accommodate the differences.
-Not that one is good or bad, they are just different, so we must handle the forces different.
+Not that one is good or bad, they are just different, so we must handle the forces differently.
 (For this situation, we have Torsion Axle Conversion Plans which solves the problem without guessing.)

 Customize Trailer Plans Length Or Width?

-Another common question is about changing trailer width or length.
+Another common question is about trailer frame changes for width or length.
 For example, you want a 4.5′ wide x 8′ long trailer.
 You see our 4′ x 8′ trailer plans, but is it safe to add 6″?
 For this we recommend the 5′ x 8′, then customize the plans by narrowing.
 This will give a safe design.
 (Just remember to shorten all the parts – decking, axle, cross members, etc., so it all comes together right.)

 In this situation, the cross members are angle iron (1.5″ x 2.0″, the 2″ leg vertical), so increasing the angle iron from 2″ to 2.5″ will make the beam stronger for the increased width.
 Alternatively, you could add more cross members of the original size to increase strength.

-General Rules Of Guidance
+General Rules Of Guidance To Customize The Plans

-Read more examples in the article ‘Making Changes to the Plans‘.
-It’s an easy read with examples from customer questions.
+Read more examples in the article Making Changes to the Plans.
+It is easy to read with examples from customer questions.

 Loading / Axle Position